 A simple model for an organic molecule attached to two conducting leads via tunnel barriers was introduced.
 Main emphasis was laid on the inclusion of vibration modes for this molecule and to study their impact on transport properties, here especially the thermopower.
-We derived an analytical approximate formula for the thermopower $\Delta \mu(\Delta T)$ and the Seebeck coefficient and showed that for a rather broad range of model parameters the influence of the molecular oscillations can strongly influence these two quantities.
-In particular, the thermopower can develop a pronounced extremum and sign changes as function of temperature gradient across the molecule, and the Seebeck coefficient showed pronounced nonmonotonic behavior in this regime.
+We derived an analytical approximate formula for the thermopower $\Delta\mu(\Delta T)$ and the Seebeck coefficient and showed that for a rather broad range of model parameters the influence of the molecular oscillations can strongly influence these two quantities.
+In particular, the thermopower can develop a pronounced extremum and sign changes as function of temperature gradient across the molecule, and the Seebeck coefficient showed pronounced nonmomotonic behavior in this regime.
 When one shifted the local electronic level of the molecule to larger values, one can observe a transition into a regime where the vibrational modes have negligible influence and the system behaves similar to the case without any elastic degrees of freedom.
 Since in some experimental setups the local parameters are accurately controllable via e.g. gate voltage or the like, we are certain that one can test these theoretical predictions to some extent.

 Of course, the simplifications introduced to allow for an analytical solution are rather severe: Electron spin as well as additional molecular levels were neglected, and the vibration modes were restricted to a single mode.
 Furthermore, for the calculation of the transport only two of the polaron levels were taken into account.
 The latter approximation can more easily be relaxed, even within the proposed model (see Fig. 3a).
-Similarly, including several vibration modes can be done straightforwardly (see for example [12]), too, while taking into account more realistic electronic level structures will actually require more refined analytical approaches [7] or a numerical solution of the resulting model for the molecule [8]; and possibly also a reinspection of the validity of the Meir-Wingreen formula for the current.
+Similarly, including several vibration modes can be done straightforwardly (see for example [23]), too, while taking into account more realistic electronic level structures will actually require more refined analytical approaces [16] or a numerical solution of the resulting model for the molecule [19]; and possibly also a reinspection of the .validity of the Meir-Wingreen formula for the current.

 In any case, adding these additional and physically important features to the model of the molecule makes the problem harder to treat.
 At least as long as we stay in the weak-coupling limit, we can expect that one can handle them reasonably within existing numerical approaches, or even, up to the solution of the transport equation, to a large extent analytically.
 The actual problematic part is hidden in the solution of the transport equation, even in weak coupling.
 Here, the exponential nature of the Fermi functions renders the numeric root searching extremely awkward and severely limits the accessible parameter and especially temperature regime (see e.g. discussion of Fig. 4).
 Finally, relaxing the condition of weak coupling to the leads leads to a full-scale many-body problem out of equilibrium, which at present cannot be really attacked with reliable analytical or numerical tools.
-It will be interesting to examine the asymmetry of barriers on influence the Seebeck effect with the vibrational degrees of freedom, which corresponds to different degrees of contacts in STM experiments.